laravel-enso/charts/README.md

 5. Run `gulp` / `npm run webpack`.

-6. In your controller add a method that will return the data for you chart
+6. In your controller add a method that will return the data for you chart:

     ```
     public function getPieChartData()